 All materials related to an application that are not submitted electronically as part of the online application should be mailed to the Graduate School admission office: 47 George St., Box 1867, Brown University, Providence, R.I.
 02912.
 Do not send any application materials directly to the program you are applying to as this will only slow the progress of your application.
 Material submitted in support of the application, including transcripts and writing samples, will not be returned to the applicant.

 Admission to the Graduate School is determined at the program level with oversight by the Graduate School.
 Each program, in consultation with the dean of the Graduate School, sets its own admission criteria.
 The individual academic programs evaluate applications for admission.
 Admission decisions are made after a full review of the materials in the application.
 Programs consider previous records, test scores, and recommendations and look for clear evidence of the ability to do advanced work of the highest quality.
 The admission decisions are final.
 There is no appeals process.

 Applicants should expect to be notified within four to eight weeks of the application deadline for their programs (February or March for a January 1 deadline).
 Whether or not applications that are submitted after a program's stated deadline will be reviewed is at the discretion of each program.
 While individual academic programs evaluate applicants for admission, offers of admission are only binding when made in writing by the Dean of the Graduate School.
 Admission may, in some cases, be deferred; aid offers cannot be deferred.

-Brown University does not discriminate on the basis of sex, race, color, disability, status as a veteran, national or ethnic origin, or sexual orientation in the administration of its educational policies, admission policies, scholarship and loan programs, or other school-administered programs.
+Brown University does not discriminate on the basis of sex, race, color, religion, age, disability, status as a veteran, national or ethnic origin, sexual orientation, gender identity or gender expression, in the administration of its educational policies, admissions policies, scholarship and loan programs, or other school-administered programs.